 The Ricoh GR II is probably the best compact camera available on the market today. we has put it to the test with fully satisfactory results for those looking for high quality in an extremely pocket-sized product.

-Inside the package, we find the classic equipment of compact cameras, that is a rechargeable battery with its battery charger, the cd-rom with the software to be installed on the pc, the wrist strap, and the user manual.
+Inside the package, we find the classic equipment of compact cameras, which is a rechargeable battery with its battery charger, the cd-rom with the software to be installed on the pc, the wrist strap, and the user manual.

 - The first impression one has of this camera is that it is really very small: with it’s 111.7 mm x 61 mm x 34.7 mm it is, in fact, possible to hold it comfortably in the palm of a hand.